Pinus vallartensis

 Pinus vallartensis, rarely called the Vallarta pine, is a species of medium-sized conifer in the family Pinaceae.
-The species was described by Pérez de la Rosa and David S. Gernandt in 2017.
+The species of pine was described by Pérez de la Rosa and David S. Gernandt in 2017.
 It is in the Pinus subsect.
 Australes.

 Description

 Pinus vallartensis on average reaches 8–12 m tall, and 30–50 cm dbh.
 It has a wide, open crown extending for 25% or more of the species average height.
 Bark is 2–4 cm thick, and is a red-brown to a grey color in rectangular plates.
 Needles (leaves) are in fascicles of 3–5, 17–20 cm long, and have a light green tint.
 Cones are 2.5–3.5 cm long, and are a yellow-brown color.
 Cones fall with part of the branchlet still attached.
 Seeds are 5.3–7.3 mm long, and have a dark brown to yellow-brown coloration.
 Yearly pollination occurs throughout parts of April and September, with seeds being dispersed throughout March and April.
 Germination of the seeds occurs in May or June, soon after the seasonal rainfall begins.